james-pearce/james-pearce.github.io/_posts/2021-02-16-scikit-learn-successive-halving-example.markdown

 # New features in scikit-learn 0.24

-Welcome to a short series of posts where I look at some of the new features introduced in [scikit-learn](https://scikit-learn.org/stable/) version 0.24, a newish release of the popuar Python machine learning library.
+Welcome to a short series of posts where I look at some of the new features introduced in [scikit-learn](https://scikit-learn.org/stable/) version 0.24, a newish release of the popular Python machine learning library.

+> You can find a copy of this Jupyter notebook [here](https://drive.google.com/file/d/1T_7sTm0GvMLJFMTQbxtRJM4HTZWqD0-z/view?usp=sharing).

 ## Feature #1: Successive Halving